MarioMolina27/SaveSphere/readme.md

 # SaveSphere

 SaveSphere is a web application that allows users to compare prices of video games across different platforms, helping them find the most affordable option.
-This project was created as a learning exercise to delve into Typescript and React Query.
+This project was created as a learning exercise of Typescript and React Query.
 The application relies on key dependencies including React, React Query, Typescript, and Tremor.

 ## Dependencies
 - React